By Jeff Schwaber

 Fourth is the big game talker.
 They seem pretty experienced from their LinkedIn profile, but their titles are often vague, such as Head of Partnerships or Integrations Lead.
 They can articulate well the aspects of both strategy and people and speak to the challenges of startups.
 They seem as if you could shape the role to leverage their previous experience or network well.

 Despite the name, a player/coach is actually called on to do three roles: player, coach or manager, and leader.
 Because of this, they can and do often fail at one or more of these three roles.

 One thing we have to recognize is that strategic leadership, coaching and management, and individual contribution are fundamentally different types of work.
 They depend on different skills and ask for different areas of focus during the workweek.
 Management and leadership, in particular, are not an obvious extension of being a great player.
 The most productive people don’t always make the best managers.
 New managers often fail out because they’re trying to still be individual contributors.
 Engineering ladders create a path for engineers that allows them to grow without having to become managers.
-Promoting a great IC (instrumentation and control) doesn’t guarantee you a great manager.
+Promoting a great IC (Individual Contributor) doesn’t guarantee you a great manager.
 In fact, if that’s the only characteristic you evaluated when promoting, you’re very likely to get a bad manager.

 Avoiding disappointment: the transition from player to coach